It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Distaff Counterpart: Die biestigen Biester

-- Early-Installment Weirdness: Inverted.
-The first movies were about mundane topics, but in the latter they had to play against vampires. ???
+- Early Installment Weirdness: Inverted.
+The first movies were about mundane topics, but the later became much more over-the-top.

 - Earth Drift